jskoiz/neuko-wiki/future-cleanup.md

 ### Ready for Archive

-All critical information from `sources/` has been successfully ported to organized wiki pages.
-The `sources/` directory can now be:
+All critical information has been successfully ported to organized wiki pages.

-1. **Archived** - Move to `archives/sources/` for historical reference
-2. **Deleted** - Remove if archival is not needed (information is preserved in wiki pages with citations)

-### Recommendation

-**Keep sources archived** for:
-- Historical reference
-- Verification of citations
-- Future updates if new information emerges
-- Research purposes

-**Archive Location**: `archives/sources/` (create if archiving)

-### Verification

-All wiki pages include source citations (e.g., `sources/thread-5.md`) pointing back to original files.
-This maintains provenance while keeping the wiki organized and newcomer-friendly.

 ## Next Steps

 1. ✅ All information ported - **COMPLETE**
 2. ✅ Cross-references added - **COMPLETE**
-3. ✅ Source citations included - **COMPLETE**
+3. ✅ Migration complete - **COMPLETE**
-4. ⏭️ Archive or delete `sources/` directory (optional)
-5. ⏭️ Update any external references if `sources/` is moved/deleted

 ## Notes